 Please click here to download the IB results by subject (2024 version).

-Bromsgrove's Sixth Form leavers now head off to a wide range of top UK universities, with a number also going on to prestigious overseas institutions.
+Bromsgrove's Sixth Form leavers now head off to a wide range of top UK universities and prestigious overseas institutions.

 Please click here to download the list of destinations (2024 version).